 This guide will answer that as well as giving examples of the best (and worst) detergents for cleaning your baby’s clothes and diapers.

-- Does your baby need his own laundry detergent?
+Does your baby need their own laundry detergent?

 My answer may surprise you:

 No… But you probably need to change the detergent that you use.

 Unless you are allergic to your baby (seriously, it’s happened before) then chances are that your baby will spend much of his time sitting against your clothes.
 Whether riding around in his baby carrier or just getting some good ol’ cuddle time on the couch, your baby is going to come into contact with your clothes.
 And often.